hellojoechip/notify-telegram/README.md

 Pushing a notification to telegram when a new commit is made.

 <br/>
-For updates, subscribe to my telegram channel at https://t.me/Devops3_1/
+For updates subscribe to my telegram channel at https://t.me/Devops3_1
 <br/>
 To push notifications to the channel, run this in your web browser: https://maker.ifttt.com/trigger/devops3/with/key/k9VvAtBb7S7ZI2UTxTf3lk2H7LYllSoJuryAqzwLVWL